glederrey/DATGAN/README.md

 rules whether to apply it or not.
 Therefore, it might be interesting to test this parameter as well.
 - `learning_rate` It has been fixed depending on the loss function.
 However, as for any optimization problem, playing with the learning rate to find the optimal value is always important.

+# Future steps

+We are currently working on a version of the DATGAN that will include conditionality.
+This repository as well as the Pypi library will be updated once this is done.

+In the meantime, if you want to participate in the development of this model, you can write a Github issue and give us your suggestions or directly prepare a Pull Request.
+(However, it would be better to first discuss the content of the PR.)

 # Acknowledgements